Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Oahu with kids!

 Not only will your family get to chat with several classic characters, but they’ll also have an experience that’s perfect for kids who love the company of Mickey Mouse.

-The food is really good (and plentiful) and there’s an Aunty who plays traditional Hawaiian music.
-And there is usually an opportunity for kids to get up and dance or learn how to play music.
+The food is really good (and plentiful), and there’s an Aunty who plays traditional Hawaiian music.
+There is usually an opportunity for kids to get up and dance or learn how to play an instrument.

 23. Learn to Surf